Field trips are an integral part of the Seisen educational experience.

 "Challenging our students in their learning and inspiring them to act on their faith and values."

 Not only do our field trips involve curriculum related goals, they also offer a chance for class bonding and the opportunity for teachers and students to get to know each other outside of the classroom situation.

 As well as trips designed to enhance learning in particular subject areas, the following grade level trips occur each year:

 The seventh graders go on a four-day ski trip to Hakuba, Nagano, during the first week of February.
 The purpose of the trip is to give the new middle school students the chance to get to know one another more as they socialize and enjoy skiing.
 Other evening activities such as snow sculpture making, and a talent show add to the fun and excitement.
 Ski instructions in English are provided and free skiing time is also included in the schedule.

 Students in grade 8 History study extensively various aspects of Japanese history and culture.
 To build upon the lessons taught in the classroom the 8th grade visits Hiroshima city and Miyajima Island.
 The trip begins with a Shinkansen ride directly to Hiroshima.
 Students spend the entire first day exploring the world heritage site of Miyajima Island and Itsukushima Shrine, long revered as a sacred site in Shinto, the native religion of Japan.
 On the second day they meet with a survivor of the Hiroshima atomic bombing, and then visit the Peace Park, Memorial Museum and Survivor Museum.
 Our last day is spent at Hiroshima Castle and museum, followed by a visit to the beautiful and ancient Shu Ki En Garden.
 The goal of this trip is to enhance the students appreciation and understanding of the country and culture in which they live and develop peace education.

-Video created by 7th Grade students in the "Video Production" elective.
+Videos created by students in the "Video Production" elective.